 1 Introduction

-The sound field at low frequencies in small rooms is dominated by modal colouration as has been understood since the early days of Acoustics research.
-[1] In spaces such as music practice and rehearsal rooms, this colouration manifests itself as a loss of clarity in bass instruments and unevenness in musical lines in the bass register.
+The sound field at low frequencies in untreated small rooms is typically dominated by modal colouration as has been understood since the early days of Acoustics research [1].In spaces such as music practice and rehearsal rooms, this colouration manifests itself as a loss of clarity in bass instruments and unevenness in musical lines in the bass register.
 In spaces used for reproduction of popular music, this can be even more pronounced as the low frequency performance of loudspeakers has improved with time, subwoofers have become the norm, and music producers have responded with more bass heavy recordings and styles.
-The scope of this report takes in music spaces for both amplified and acoustic sources.
-[2]
+The initial scope of applications for the prospective absorber takes in music spaces for both amplified and acoustic sources [2].

-1.1 Music Rooms
+1.1 Low-frequency Effects In Music Rooms

-Where acoustic instruments are the sound sources, the space’s reverberation provides support for the instruments and indeed contributes to their natural character, however the excitation of room modalities, and subsequent low frequency decays have a key role in masking and Lombard effects which can reduce clarity in musical passages.
+Where acoustic music instruments are the sound sources, the space’s reverberation can provide loudness support for the instruments and indeed can contribute enhance their natural character.
+However the excitation of room modalities, and subsequent low frequency decays have a key role in masking and Lombard effects which can reduce clarity in musical passages.
 [3]

-Standard design recommendations for music rooms, such as part 5 of [4] for music education spaces [4] recommend a midrange reverberation time (RT) for a given room volume.
-In this case, the recommendation also allows for a bass rise below 500Hz of as much as 160% of the midrange value, (see Figure 1) and as has been noted, a certain amount of bass rise has commonly been tolerated or even cultivated in music spaces.
-[5] More recent work advises a flat reverberation/decay time across all frequencies, or even a bass dip to ensure clarity at low frequencies.
-[3] [6]
+Standard design recommendations for music rooms, in music education spaces [4] recommend a midrange reverberation time (RT) for a given room volume.
+In this case, the recommendation also allows for a progressive bass rise below 500Hz of as much as 160% of the midrange value at 63Hz, (see Figure 1) and as has been noted, a certain amount of bass rise has commonly been tolerated or even cultivated in music spaces [5].
+More recent work advises a flat reverberation/decay time across all frequencies, or even a bass dip to ensure clarity at low frequencies [3] [6].

 Fazenda et al [7] conducted psychoacoustic tests into perception of modal decay and its effect on music.
 They showed that the threshold of perception of modal decays is mostly independent of frequency above 63Hz, but rises sharply below this figure.
 Moreover, modal effects were less noticeable to